 Reasons why I’m a Dropps laundry detergent convert

-Thankfully, I found a Groupon for $100 worth of Dropps pods for $45, so it was the perfect time to give them a try!
+I found a Groupon for $100 worth of Dropps pods for $45, so it was the perfect time to give them a try!
 So glad I did.
-If you’re on the fence about Dropps pods, hopefully you’ll see how it’s been a great switch for my family and could be for yours.
+I was on the fence about them and getting a discount helped me to give them a try.

-If you’re thinking, “get me some pods already!” click here to get $20 off your order (on top of 25% off a subscription).
+If you’re thinking, “get me some pods already!” click here to get 15% off your order (on top of 25% off a subscription).
 Just type in DROPPS15 in the coupon code area at checkout.

 - They work!
 Dropps clean my clothes & dishes.